Rohit3594/Deep_sulcal_graphs/README.md

-# Deep_sulcal_graphs
+# DEEP LEARNING FOR SULCAL GRAPHS

-This repository contains the source code and data corresponding the ISBI 2024 article GEOMETRIC DEEP LEARNING FOR SULCAL GRAPHS:
+This repository contains the source code and data corresponding the ISBI 2024 article 'GEOMETRIC DEEP LEARNING FOR SULCAL GRAPHS':

 ### Dependencies: